casheww/5pebbles/README.md

 `search [limit] <query>` - searches the RW Gamepedia for results matching the query and returns them.
 Result limit is optional.

 `page <query>` - tries to find a page with a title matching the query, and returns the summary and thumbnail (if available).
 The title of the returned embed also contains a hyperlink to the wiki page.

+### TODO
+- Creature stats command
+- Command for fetching the source URLs for all of a page's images?